Thursday, 14 November 2024

 Google's return to pagination impacts online reputation management; here's how to adapt and keep your brand in a positive light.

 Google has made a significant change that could affect how you manage your online reputation.
 The tech giant has removed its continuous scroll feature, which allowed you to browse search results without the need to click “Next.”
-This change could have substantial implications for those managing their digital presence, especially in online reputation (ORM).
+This change could have substantial implications for those managing their digital presence, especially in online reputation management (ORM).

-While the continuous scroll feature offered more space for results, it also meant that ORM professionals had to manage a much wider range of search results to keep negative content from gaining visibility.
+While the continuous scroll feature offered more space for results, it also meant that ORM professionals had to manage a much wider range of search results to keep negative from gaining visibility.
 Now that Google is returning to a more traditional paginated system, you may need to rethink your strategies for keeping your online brand positive.

 Why did Google end the continuous scroll?